-The Human Rights Council is an inter-governmental body within the United Nations system and a subsidiary body of the General Assembly.
+The Human Rights Council (UNHRC) is an inter-governmental body within the United Nations system and a subsidiary body of the General Assembly.
 The Council is made up of 47 United Nations Member States, which are elected by the General Assembly for a period of three years, and holds responsibility for the promotion and protection of all human rights around the globe.
 Its foundation in 2006 was the result of a reform process in the UN and represented the replacement of the Commission on Human Rights (CHR).
 Since then, it has been addressing situations of human rights violations and making recommendations on them.

 Located in Geneva, Switzerland, its duty entails responding to urgent human rights situations by addressing issues regarding accountability and liability for violations of international human rights and humanitarian law as well as serving as a general forum for debate and dialogue on all human rights issues.
 In order to strengthen its efforts, the Human Rights Council cooperates with non-governmental organizations, national human rights organizations as well as other civil society actors.

-Another important function the HRC is entrusted with is the Universal Periodic Review (UPR) mechanism, which is conducted in order to ensure the UN Member States’ conformity with human rights.
+Another important function the UNHRC is entrusted with is the Universal Periodic Review (UPR) mechanism, which is conducted in order to ensure the UN Member States’ conformity with human rights.
 Each Member State of the UN has to submit to the periodic review to assess the fulfillment of its human rights obligations, with each review cycle taking about four years to complete.

 Topic I: Fighting Contemporary Forms of Slavery

 “No one shall be held in slavery or servitude: slavery and the slave trade shall be prohibited in all their forms” (Article 4, Universal Declaration of Human Rights).